kunal-k2/AutoLogger/README.md

 ## Advantage:

-  You can keep track of function calls which will help in debugging
+  You can keep track of function calls which will help in debugging.
   ex: printf("  %s  %s  line no = %d ",__FILE__,__FUNCTION__,__LINE__);'